 Or, go biking along corridors of paved trails that skirt the Colorado and Roaring Fork rivers and off-road rides high above Glenwood Springs.
 The Roaring Fork Valley has been designated an IMBA Gold-Level Ride Center™ by the International Mountain Bicycling Association, and is home to more than 300 miles of singletrack.
 Glenwood Springs has also been named a Silver Level Bicycle Friendly Community the by the League of American Bicyclists.

 The Glenwood Gondola dramatically whisks riders from the valley floor to Glenwood Caverns Adventure Park, nestled atop Iron Mountain.
 Take a guided tour of the most-decorated cave room in the state, filled with stunning underground wonders.
 LED lights in the cave reduce electricity consumption and help protect the humidity levels that are crucial to the preservation of the cavern’s ancient formations and tiny dwellers.
 The theme park also runs a food recycling program as part of its eco-friendly operation.

 Hanging Lake National Natural Landmark is a Colorado treasure, known for awesome scenery and gentle waterfalls (though no swimming is allowed to preserve the lake).
 The travertine geological formation is located in the heart of Glenwood Canyon, within the White River National Forest.
-A shuttle and permit system implemented by the City of Glenwood Springs and the U.S. Forest Service in summer 2019, which limits the number of visitors per day to help maintain Hanging Lake’s delicate ecosystem, won a sustainable partnership prize at the Colorado Governor’s Tourism Conference.
+A permit system implemented by the City of Glenwood Springs and the U.S. Forest Service in summer 2019, which limits the number of visitors per day to help maintain Hanging Lake’s delicate ecosystem, won a sustainable partnership prize at the Colorado Governor’s Tourism Conference.
 And the White River National Forest Hanging Lake Management Planning Team won the 2019 Regional Forester’s Award for innovation.